Healthy Homes Assessment Greenmeadows

 Greenmeadows Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement to all Greenmeadows and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement throughout Greenmeadows and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their conformance with all Healthy Homes Standards that apply or will apply during the tenancy of an apartment rental.
+• Property managers and landlords are required to keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be in force throughout the tenancy period of the rental property.

-• Private landlords and property managers should make sure their rental properties conform with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers are required to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.

-• All households let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes